NVIDIA/deepops/docs/slurm-cluster/README.md

   ```
 ## Using Slurm

-Now that Slurm is installed, try a ["Hello World" example using MPI](../../examples/slurm/mpi-hello/README.md).
+Now that Slurm is installed, try a ["Hello World" example using MPI](../../workloads/examples/slurm/mpi-hello/README.md).

+Read through the [slurm usage guide](slurm-usage.md) and [Open OnDemand guide](ood.md) for more information.

 ## Node Health Check